maelfabien/maelfabien.github.io/_posts/2019-5-4-GradientBoost.md

 # Implement a high-level Gradient Boosting in Python

-Since the pseudo-code detailed above might be a bit tricky to understand, I've tried to summarize a high level idea of Gradient Boosting, and we'll be implementing it in Python.
+Since the pseudo-code detailed above might be a bit tricky to understand, I've tried to summarize a high-level idea of Gradient Boosting, and we'll be implementing it in Python.

 **Step 1** : Initialize the model with a constant value : $$ \gamma = \frac{ \sum_i y_i }{n} = \bar{y} $$